cube-web3/protocol-core-solidity/audits/resonance_security/02_12_2024/README.md

 - The Core Protocol provides on-chain security features for smart contracts that inherit the ancillary protection contracts.
 - In order to make use of CUBE3's on-chain protocol, the integration contract must receive data provided by CUBE3's off-chain services.
 - An integration can disconnect from the protocol at any time, or be disconnected from the protocol by CUBE3.
 From a user-standpoint, disconnecting prevents calls to the router from taking place.
 Disconnection from the protocol side still requires a call to the Router, which will return early and bypass the protocol's functionality.
+- Only CUBE3 admin accounts can install and deprecate modules.
+- Only CUBE3 key manager accounts can add/revoke signing authorities.
+- No CUBE3 accounts can modify an integration's admin account.

 ## Storage